strykesg/my-todolist/README.md

  # Setup Instructions

-This app uses a MySQL Database to store data, please import db/todo.sql \n and update DB config in app/Database.php and should be all good!
+This app uses a MySQL Database to store data, please import db/todo.sql and update DB config in app/Database.php and should be all good!

 # Thank you